ericpanyc/pico_pipeline/README.md

 This command line tool will take a list of 10x single-cell RNA sequencing results as input (up to 5 samples for now), and will run preliminary filtering and processing on the input data.
 It will generate a set fo QC plots for you to check the 10x results and a filtered seurat object in the form of RDS for the downstream analysis at the outputs/ directory<br/>

 Usage:<br/>
---sample1~5 {XYZ1} to pass in up to 5 samples of 10x results, should be stored in the data/ folder under the same directory as the main.R, and the suffix of the input data should be _filtered_feature_bc_matrix<br/>
+--sample1~5 {XYZ1} to pass in up to 5 samples of 10x results, should be stored in the data/ folder under the parent directory of the main.R, and the suffix of the input data should be _filtered_feature_bc_matrix<br/>
 --project {control} to specify the group of the input data come from<br/>
 --nGene {200} to give the minimum threshold of number of genes per cell for filtering, default value is 250<br/>
 --geneUMI {0.7} to give the minimum threshold of log10GenesPerUMI for filtering, default value is 0.8<br/>